massgravel/massgrave.dev/licensing-servers-issue.md

 ## VPN

--   Install [WARP](https://1.1.1.1/) VPN, connect, and try HWID activation.
+-   Install [Freedome](https://download.sp.f-secure.com/freedome/installer/2/Freedome.exe) VPN, connect, and try HWID activation.

--   If the VPN is not connecting then use another Internet connection such as your Mobile phone through USB Tethering or Wi-Fi Hotspot and try HWID activation.
+-   If the VPN is not connecting, use another Internet connection such as your Mobile phone through USB Tethering or Wi-Fi Hotspot, and try HWID activation.

 -   If HWID activation is still not working then check [here](troubleshoot.html) for help.